shalvah/laravel-jsend/README.md

 }
 ```

 > Note: for each helper, the HTTP status codes are set automatically (to 200, 400, and 500 for `success`, `fail`, and `error` respectively), and the header `Content-type: application/json` is set.
-If you wish, you may specify a HTTP status code and additional headers as the last two arameters.
+If you wish, you may specify a HTTP status code and additional headers as the last two parameters.
 ```php
 return jsend_success($post, 201, ["X-My-Header" => "header value"]);
 return jsend_fail(["id" => "id not found"], 404);